fieldtrip/website/workshop/practicalmeeg2025/handson_anatomy.md

     cfg.flip = 'no';
     ft_sourceplot(cfg, mri_orig);

-If the contrast of the image is a bit low, you can use the 'shift+' key to increase the contrast.
+If the contrast of the image is a bit low, you can use the 'shift+' keys to increase the contrast.
 The coordinates of the anatomical landmarks are expressed in voxels.

 {% include image src="/assets/img/workshop/practicalmeeg2025/handson_anatomy/figure1.png" width="400" %}